XxZhang2017/XxZhang2017.github.io/_posts/2020-03-15-pandas-in-depth.md

+---
+layout: post
+title: "Xinyi Zhang, Pandas in depth"
+date: 2020-03-15
+---

 # Exploring Pandas in Depth
----

 What pandas can do ?
 It contains high-level data structures and manipulation tools designed to make data analysis fast and easy.